booyaa/rustlangserver.github.io/README.md

 - Use `cobalt serve` to test changes render correctly.
 - Raise a PR with your changes

+Once merged, travis will take care of deploying changes to website.

 # License

 The Rust Project is dual-licensed under Apache 2.0 and MIT